+While this famous quote was referring to the Nazi party during WWII, the point stands and will never not be true regardless of the severity of the situation.
 Speaking up is about dispelling the assumption that the harasser represents the majority.
-The win condition here is encouraging the victims to continue engaging with the community rather than eventually quitting the game from pure demoralization.
+The win condition here is encouraging the victims to continue engaging with the community rather than eventually quitting the game due to demoralization.

-I wouldn’t say being silent is condoning the behavior, but it certainly doesn’t help, and it does make the harasser feel like they can do whatever they want.
-It’s my personal opinion (and I know many who share it) that if harassers encountered resistance from their peers every time they tried to attack someone, instead of silence that permits the behavior, we might see long term change in community toxicity.
+I wouldn’t say being silent is condoning the behavior, but it certainly doesn’t help nor does it make one a good actor, and it does make the harasser feel like they can do whatever they want.
+It’s my personal opinion (and I know many who share it) that if harassers encountered resistance from their peers every time they tried to attack someone, instead of silence that permits the behavior, we might see long term change in community toxicity a little sooner.

 What can you do to help?

-Many gamers I know have told me they have no idea how to respond when they hear someone harassing a woman on their team, or any player for that matter.
-They say they do not want to be accused of “white knighting” or that they don’t want to suggest they think the player cannot stand up for herself.
+Many gamers I know have told me they have no idea how to respond when they hear someone harassing a player on their team, particularly when the target is female.
+They say they do not want to be accused of “white knighting” a woman ,or that they don’t want to suggest they think the player cannot stand up for herself.
 But they say they want to do something.